 In order to understand how and why CBD interacts with the body you first need to know that our body has something called the endocannabinoid system.
 The endocannabinoid system is a biological system composed of endocannabinoids.
-The best way to think of this endocannabinoid system is like thinking of your nerve system which is located all throughout your body.
-The endocannabinoid system is a complex cell-signaling system which was not discovered until the 1990's (that's really not that old).
+The best way to think of this endocannabinoid system is by thinking of your nerve system which is located all throughout your body.
+The endocannabinoid system is a complex cell-signalling system which was not discovered until the 1990s (that's really not that old).
 Experts are still trying to fully understand the endocannabinoid system but as far as they know it plays significant roles in regulating various functions such as sleep, mood, appetite, memory, reproduction and fertility.
 Even if you do not use hemp or cannabis the endocannabinoid system still exists in your body.

-Through your body on the endocannabinoid system you have certain receptors which the endocannabinoid system binds to which signals the action.
+Through your body, on the endocannabinoid system, you have certain receptors which the endocannabinoid system binds to which signals the action.
 The two main receptors found in your body are CB1 receptors which are mostly found in the nervous system and also the CB2 receptors which are found mostly in your peripheral nervous system which includes your immune cells.

-A example of how this works is the endocannabinoids might target and interact with CB1 receptors in your spinal nerve to relieve pain while others might bind to a cb2 receptor in your immune to signal that your body is experiencing inflammation.
+An example of how this works is the endocannabinoids might target and interact with CB1 receptors in your spinal nerve to relieve pain while others might bind to a cb2 receptor in your immune to signal that your body is experiencing inflammation.

 What Functions does the Endocannabinoid system affect?

-Research is still in it's infancy as this system was not discovered until the early 1990's but they have linked the endocannabinoid system to the following processes:
+Research is still in its infancy as this system was not discovered until the early 1990s but they have linked the endocannabinoid system to the following processes:

--bone remodeling and growth
+-bone remodelling and growth

 -digestion and appetite